siddharthshah3030/movie-explorer/README.md

 # movie-explorer
-search ovies on the go on the IMDB database
+search Movies on the go on the IMDB database contribute by adding more features
+:P